QVPR/VPRTempo/README.md

 ## Datasets
 VPRTempo was developed to be simple to train and test a variety of datasets.
 Please see the information below about running a test with the Nordland and Oxford RobotCar datasets and how to organize custom datasets.

+Please note that while we trained 3,300 places for Nordland and 450 for OxfordRobot car we only evaluated 2,700 and 360 places, respectively, ignoring the first 20% (see [Sect.4B Datasets](https://ieeexplore.ieee.org/document/10610918)).
+This can be modified with the `--skip` argument, which is set to 4799 by default for the pretrained Nordland models.

 ### Nordland
 VPRTempo was developed and tested using the [Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) traversal dataset.
 This software will work for either the full-resolution or down-sampled datasets, however our paper details the full-resolution datasets.
-Please also note that the first 20% of images from Nordland and Oxford Robotcar have been removed from the nordland.csv and orc.csv as detailed in our paper.

 To simplify first usage, we have set the defaults in `VPRTempo.py` to train and test on a small subset of Nordland data.
 We recommend [downloading Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) and using the `./src/nordland.py` script to unzip and organize the images into the correct file and naming structure.